sanlocoz/structural-modeling/README.md

 - Material properties <br>
-Material properties are defined for several parameters such as ultimate compression stress for concrete (modulus of elasticity is derived by empirical formula for conventional reinforced concrete) and mechanical properties for reinforcement bars.
+Material properties are defined for several parameters such as ultimate compression stress for concrete (modulus of elasticity is derived by empirical formula for conventional reinforced concrete) and mechanical properties for reinforcement bar.

 - Section properties <br>
-Section properties for columns, beams and slab could be given from the users.
-The input consists several parameters such as width, height and the configuration of the reinforcement bars.
+Section properties for columns, beams and slabs could be given from the users.
+The input consists several parameters such as width, height and the configuration of the reinforcement bar.

 - Typical dead load